nshedd/02-DataVis-5Ways/README.md

 Above is the final plot.
 I manually assigned colors and point sizes.
 Each point was sized as w^3.5/1000^3.5, where w is the weight of the car.
 I thought that this equation gave a size gradient that was easier to see than just directly using the weight.

+I also designed 2 legends to include in the plot

+# Visualization Way #3: d3.js

+# Visualization Way #4: Excel

+I recreated the graph as a bubble plot in Microsoft Excel

 Design Achievements
 ==
 1) A well-thought out size gradient in matplotlib